widelands/widelands-website/README.txt

 ^^^^^^^^^^^^^^^^^^^^^^^

 Go to http://localhost:8000/admin.
 Log in with your super user and go to the Sites Admin.
-Change your site name from example.com to localhost.
+Change your site name from example.com to localhost:8000.
 Now, everything should work out.

 Accessing the website from other machines